From the horse’s mouth

 Price details

 - Groups usually consist of 1 to 20 international riding guests plus guides.
-All departures are confirmed regardless of the number of riders on the tour.

 - Accommodation in Reykjavik is not included, but we can book a hotel for you upon request.